-- Students are not to damage the bus and should report any damage to the bus driver.
-If they do cause damage, their parents or guardians may be held responsible for restitution. - Students are not to interfere with the vision of the driver. - Students are not to block the aisle of the bus or transport animals on the bus.
-The driver shall not permit the transport of any object that would block the bus aisle or exit in case of a collision under 702 KAR 5:080 Section 20. - At no time shall students be permitted to eat, drink, or use tobacco products while riding the bus. - Use of electronic communication devices may be permitted providing that the device is not causing a disturbance to others and /or the volume is low enough that instructions can be heard by the driver. - Picture taking and ringing cell phones are prohibited.
+- Students must arrive at the bus stop on time.
+(It is recommended to arrive 5 minutes before scheduled pick-up time). - Students are not to damage the bus and should report any damage to the bus driver.
+If they do cause damage, their parents or guardians may be held responsible for restitution. - Students are to obey the driver promptly. - Students are not to interfere with the vision of the driver. - Students are not to lean out the bus windows.
+They must keep their arms, legs, head, and property inside the bus. - Students are not to block the aisle of the bus or transport animals on the bus.
+The driver shall not permit the transport of any object that would block the bus aisle or exit in case of a collision under 702 KAR 5:080 Section 14. - At no time shall students be permitted to eat, drink, or use tobacco products while riding the bus.
+702 KAR 5:080 Section 2 - Use of electronic communication devices may be permitted providing that the device is not causing a disturbance to others and /or the volume is low enough that instructions can be heard by the driver. - Picture taking, video recording, and ringing cell phones are prohibited.
 The ride to and from school are considered school hours and the applicable board policy will apply.
-For more information refer to the Violations/Definitions section of this document under Communication Devices/Cell Phones.
+For more information refer to the Violations/Definitions section of this document under Communication Devices/Cell Phones. - Students are to leave the bus only at their regular bus stop or at the school, unless they have written permission of a school administrator. - Students are to respect the people they pass while on the bus.
+They are not to yell or make signs to those the bus passes along the road. - Students who cross the roadway must cross in front of the bus after the driver signals that it is safe to do so.

 The bus driver will assist the principal or school administrator in seeing that the above rules and procedures are followed.
-If any student persists in violating these procedures, the bus driver shall notify the principal.
-In addition, the principal/school administrator may suspend bus-riding privileges if the student continues to disobey the rules and procedures.
-If this action becomes necessary, the principal shall notify the parents orally with a written notice to follow.
-A copy of the notice is sent to the superintendent/designee and Director of Transportation.
+If any student persists in violating these procedures, the bus driver shall notify the school administrator and transportation manager.
+In addition, the school administrator may suspend bus-riding privileges if the student continues to disobey the rules and procedures.
+The principal may consult with the transportation department.
+If a suspension from the bus becomes necessary, the principal shall notify the parents orally with a written notice to follow.
+A copy of the notice is sent to the Director of Transportation.
 The principal has the responsibility of maintaining discipline on all school buses servicing his or her school.
 The principal is authorized to suspend immediately, as a disciplinary measure, bus riding privileges for any student who is reported to him/her by the bus driver.